coin3x/coin3x.github.io/_posts/2021-01-28-framework-accent-rro.md

 ## TL;DR

-The package that contains the app chooser activity, `android`, somehow didn't loaded the accent RRO.
+The package that contains the app chooser activity, `android`, somehow didn't load the accent RRO.

 What I did in the end is convert an accent RRO to static overlay so my eyes won't burn every time I need to choose an app.